 Preserved flowers tend to have a longer lifespan as they have been preserved and set in glycerin and may have been dyed.

 As long as they are cared for properly, you should get at least 1-2 years out of your dried foliage and flowers.

 How do I care for Dried Flowers?

-- Handle your flowers with care as they are quite delicate and are prone to shedding when repeatedly handled.
+- Handle your flowers with care as they are quite delicate and are prone to shedding.

 - Keep them out of direct sunlight, humidity and wind.

-- Keep them free from dust (lightly blow with a hairdryer on cool & low from a distance).
+- Keep them free from dust (lightly blow with a hairdryer on cool and low).

 Do Dried Flowers go mouldy?